AMReX-Astro/Castro/docs_new/source/Hydrodynamics.rst

    conditions by assuming the star is spherically symmetric in the outer regions (0 or 1; default: 0)

-   When used,  averages the values at a given radius over the cells that are inside the domain to define a radial function.
+   When used, Castro averages the values at a given radius over the cells that are inside the domain to define a radial function.
 This function is then used to set the values outside the domain in implementing the boundary conditions.